By Jerry Nix | Freewavemaker, LLC Date Published June 12, 2019

 I remember days before this occurred (I was in my 30’s by this time) we had a discussion and he told me, “Son if I am ever on life support, please pull the plug.
 I don’t want to live with the help of a machine.”
 I assured him I would.

 When he had this heart attack he was living in Wichita Falls Texas.
-So was I, but at the time I was working in Fort Worth Texas.
+So was I living there, but at the time, I was working in Fort Worth Texas.
 I got the call that he’d been rushed to the hospital with a heart attack and was in critical condition.
 I hopped my old car and drove like an Indy 500 race car driver from Fort Worth to Wichita Falls.
-The one time I wanted police escort I could not find a cop.
+The one time I wanted and needed a police escort I could not find a cop.
 I broke every speed limit set on that highway.

 I got to the hospital about the time they were taking him off the respirator in intensive care.
 I reminded him (he was conscious) that he was pretty lucky because if I’d gotten there any earlier I’d have unplugged the respirator that had been keeping him alive as he had requested about 3 weeks earlier.
 He smiled and said, “No son, I mean if I am in a vegetative state pull the plug.”
 I told him it was a good thing I was late so that he could clarify that for me … and we both laughed.

 Then dad found out he was in a room (intensive care) that was costing about $10,000 per day.
 He yelled, “Doc get me out of here before I have another heart attack.
 I can’t afford this!”